Saturday August 22 / Silver Falls waterfall loop

 UPDATES

-Drop your email and phone to lock in updates.
+Drop your email and phone to lock in the Silver Falls updates.
 Add Instagram only if you have one.

 For day-of texts only — trail closures, weather, meetup updates.